gpanagioto/EPF_ABA23/README.md

-Electricity Price Forecasting
+**Electricity Price Forecasting**

 This repository contains the final project for the Advanced Business Analytics course at DTU, focused on electricity price forecasting.
 In this project, we aim to develop a predictive model to forecast electricity prices, leveraging historical data and machine learning techniques.

-Project Objective
+**Project Objective**

 The main objective of this project is to create an accurate and robust forecasting model that can predict electricity prices with a high level of accuracy.
 The project will involve the following steps:

-1.Data Collection: Gathering historical electricity price data from reliable sources.
+ 1. **Data Collection**: Gathering historical electricity price data from Entsoe, Investing.com and Yahoo finance sources.
-2.Data Preprocessing: Cleaning, transforming, and preparing the data for analysis.
+ 2. **Data Preprocessing**: Cleaning, transforming, and preparing the data for analysis.
-3.Exploratory Data Analysis (EDA): Conducting a thorough analysis of the data to gain insights and identify patterns.
+ 3. **Basic Stats - Exploratory Data Analysis (EDA)**: Conducting a thorough analysis of the data to gain insights and identify patterns.
-4.Feature Engineering: Selecting relevant features or creating new features to improve the predictive power of the model.
+ 4. **Feature Engineering**: Selecting relevant features or creating new features to improve the predictive power of the model.
-5.Model Selection: Evaluating and selecting the most appropriate machine learning algorithms for the task.
+ 5. **Model Selection**: Evaluating and selecting the most appropriate machine learning algorithms for the task.
-6.Model Training: Training the selected models using historical data and optimizing hyperparameters.
+ 6. **Model Training**: Training the selected models using historical data and optimizing hyperparameters.
-7.Model Evaluation: Assessing the performance of the trained models using appropriate evaluation metrics.
+ 7. **Model Evaluation**: Assessing the performance of the trained models using appropriate evaluation metrics.
-8.Model Interpretation: Interpreting the results of the models and understanding their predictive power.
+ 8. **Model Interpretation**: Interpreting the results of the models and understanding their predictive power.
-9.Model Deployment: Deploying the final forecasting model for real-time predictions.

 Repository Structure

 The repository is structured as follows:

-* dataset_management: This directory contains the historical electricity price data and the code for both their retrieval and merge.
+* **dataset_management**: This directory contains the historical electricity price data and the code for both their retrieval and merge.
 It is also structured in the following way
     * Retrieval: The retrieval folder contains the code for retrieving data from NTSOE and Yahoo finance.

-        * Entsoe
+      * Entsoe data

             --data_type DATA_TYPE           The type of data we want ["main", "imports", "exports"]